 - SSO Client ID - This is the Application (client) ID from the Overview pane.

-- Company ID - This can be any text value and must be unique.
+- Company ID - This can be a unique text value including alphanumeric and underscore characters.
 This phrase is what your users will enter when registering on new devices.

 - Secret - This is the Client Secret from the Certificates & secrets pane.